tombreit/django-dlcdb/README.md

 The DLCDB manages the life cycle of IT assets

-⚡ Currently available only in German. ⚡
+⚡ Currently available only in German.
+Application and documentation are work in progress. ⚡

 ## 🔥 Features